Bulat-Ziganshin/EasyProtoBuf/README.md

 Library features:
 - encoding & decoding, i.e. get/put methods for all ProtoBuf field types
-- string/bytes fields can be stored in any C++ type convertible from/to std::string_view (or easypb::string_view)
+- string/bytes fields can be stored in any C++ type convertible to/from std::string_view (or easypb::string_view)
 - repeated fields can be stored in any C++ container implementing push_back() and begin()/end()
 - map fields can be stored in any C++ container similar enough to std::map
 - not implemented: group wire format
 - [protozero][] is a production-grade library with a similar API

 [Codegen](codegen) features:
-- generates C++ structure, encoder and decoder for each message type
+- generates a C++ structure, an encoder, and a decoder for each message type
 - the generated decoder checks the presence of required fields in the decoded message
-- cmdline options to tailor the generated code
+- command-line options to tailor the generated code
 - planned:
-  - support of enum/oneof/map fields and nested message type definitions (and thus dogfooding Codegen)
+  - support for enum/oneof/map fields and nested message type definitions (and thus dogfooding Codegen)
   - protoc plugin
   - validation of enum, integer and bool values by the generated code
   - per-field C++ type specification